by A. Daniel Roth

 Dreams and Experiments

-Making change happen takes more than experimenting with our dreams and building our visions in the present.
-Any movement that is going to survive needs to address the need to support and protect the alternatives to the status quo that we build.
-Counter institutions are meant to protect the alternatives and draw people toward our movement.
-A public alternative school program that is under attack from the Right needs people who are willing to protest cuts to education budgets and occupy the school board.
-Keeping abortion safe and legal requires political advocacy and education for communities.
+Making change happen takes more than experimenting with building our visions for the future in the present.
+A sustainable movement needs to address the very real need to support and protect the alternatives that we build.
+Counter institutions are meant to defend the alternatives and draw people toward our movement.
+A public alternative school program that is under attack from the political Right needs people who are willing to protest cuts to education budgets and occupy the school board building.
+Ensuring that access to reproductive health care is safe and legal requires political advocacy and education for communities.
 Changing the way we interact with our environment demands us to gather together millions of people in order to educate ourselves, change our policies, and stop those who would put profit before life.

 Counter institutions safe guard our alternatives and engage people in our movement in three ways: